 - What do place names mean for the identity of human communities in general and more specifically for linguistic minorities?
 What is the relationship between language, place and identity and how do we make ourselves at home through place names?

 - What toponymic strategies have been employed by different actors in establishing, maintaining, and subverting ethnic/national boundaries and what are the principal social forces structuring the contemporary toponymic landscape and everyday toponymic practice?

-- When we speak of minority rights and cultural preservation, what role do place names play in this discussion?
-Why, how, by what means and procedures, by whom and for whom should place names be actually protected?
+- When do we speak of minority rights and cultural preservation, what role do place names play in this discussion?
+Why, how, by what means and procedures, by whom and for whom should place names be protected?

 - Place-name conflicts in bilingual areas are – as place-name conflicts in general – the symbolic surface of deeper societal problems.

 - Place names play essential roles in mediating humans and geographical space and are in this respect specifically important for linguistic minorities.

 - Minority place names on maps are politically more sensitive than minority names in public space.